 Welcome to Head and Heart Work — therapy and counseling for adults

-The sessions of individual or couples therapy / counseling are a peaceful, respectful, safe holding environment where you feel free to express what is bothering you.
+The sessions of individual or couples therapy and counseling are a peaceful, respectful, safe holding environment where you feel free to express what is bothering you.
 You are unconditionally accepted as a unique, special person and guided through a learning, healing and growing process that is attuned to your needs.

 The darkness inside you can make you feel so small …